-Alternatively, the site search box is top right *, and a little below that are any suggestions for connected (tagged) articles ++.
+Alternatively, the site search box is top right *.
+And almost all articles will have suggestions for connected (tagged) content at the end, just after the sharing buttons.
 Further help is on the About page.

 For a bit of an introduction to the purpose and approach of this site, see Background to the sector and effective organisations.
 If lost for where to start, how about key sector information sites page?

 * On smaller screens, the right-hand sidebar shifts to the bottom of the page.